abajwa-hw/single-view-demo/README.md

 1. Enable Hive features like transactions, queues, preemption, Tez and sessions
 2. Sqoop - import personal data of users from MySql into Hive ORC table
-3. Flume - import browsing history of users into Hive ORC table ie userid,webpage,timestamp
+3. Flume - import browsing history of users e.g. userid,webpage,timestamp from simulated weblogs into Hive ORC table
 4. Storm - import tweets for those 400 users into Hive ORC table
-5. Run Hive queries
+5. Run Hive queries to correlate the data from thee different sources

 ##### Step 1 - Start sandbox VM and enable Hive features